yosokus/symfony-guestbook-bundle-dev/Resources/doc/index.rst

 Using a custom pager manager class
 ----------------------------------

-You can specify your custom pager manager class by overriding the pager class option.e.g.
+You can specify your custom pager manager class by overriding the pager class option e.g.

 .. code-block:: yml